Walk-off home run: Walk-off grand slam

+Ultimate grand slam

 A walk-off grand slam that erases a three-run deficit is also called an ultimate grand slam.
 There have been 32 such instances documented in major league history – all taking place during the regular season, 16 of those coming with two outs.
 Of the 32 home runs, only Roberto Clemente's was hit inside the park, at spacious Forbes Field on July 25, 1956.
-Pirates manager/third base coach Bobby Bragan instructed him to stop at third, but Clemente ran through the stop sign to score the winning run.
-Alan Trammell's June 21, 1988 and Chris Hoiles' May 17, 1996 grand slams occurred under the most dire situation: bases loaded, two outs, full count, bottom of the ninth inning, and down by three runs.
-Donaldson's and Stanton's aforementioned walk-off grand slams are each the two most recent occurrences of an ultimate grand slam.
+Pirates manager/third base coach Bobby Bragan instructed him to stop at third, but Clemente "ran through the stop sign" to score the winning run.
+Del Crandall's September 11, 1955, Alan Trammell's June 21, 1988, and Chris Hoiles' May 17, 1996 grand slams occurred under the most dire situation possible: bases loaded, two outs, full count, bottom of the ninth inning, and down by three runs.

+The most recent ultimate grand slam was hit by Giancarlo Stanton on September 20, 2022, in the New York Yankees' 9–8 victory over the Pittsburgh Pirates.

-Walk-off celebration injury
+Walk-off celebrations

 Walk-off celebrations typically consist of an entire baseball team leaving the dugout to meet a player at home plate after the batter hits a walk-off home run, or at whichever base the hitter happens to reach if a traditional base hit results in a walk-off victory.

-Players often encircle teammates who hit a walk-off before dancing and roughhousing to celebrate their victory.
-During a walk-off celebration on May 29, 2010, Kendrys Morales, then a member of the Los Angeles Angels of Anaheim, broke his left leg while celebrating a walk-off grand slam.
+A walk-off celebration may involve hitters jumping on home plate before being encircled and caught by their teammates.
+During a walk-off celebration on May 29, 2010, Kendrys Morales, then a member of the Los Angeles Angels of Anaheim, broke his left leg from jumping on home plate while celebrating a walk-off grand slam off of the Seattle Mariners.
 As a result of this injury, team manager Mike Scioscia instituted new guidelines for his team that ensured a much tamer response to all subsequent walk-off victories.